One of the main aims of cryptocurrencies is to become decentralized mediums of exchange to facilitate payments all over the world.

 Even so, the popularity of digital currencies is steadily increasing in the country, leading India’s government to work on developing and implementing regulations for trading.
 Jaitley previously touched on this last month by stating:

-Some authorities have requested that a sense of urgency be applied to regulation proceedings.
+Some authorities have requested that a sense of urgency be applied to regulatory proceedings.
 The Indian Supreme Court had previously formally requested that the Finance, Law and Justice and Information Technology ministries provide clarity on Bitcoin trading in the country.

 However, Jaitley responded that the government would not have “knee-jerk reactions” in response to requests for regulations.
 He added that research is currently being conducted by an interdisciplinary committee, which includes the country’s central bank, to determine the best course of action.